-Touted as one of the contenders for the real-life Diagon Alley from the Harry Potter books (the other is the busier Cecil Court around the corner), Goodwin’s Court had been on my list of places to check out for some time.
+Touted as one of the contenders for the real-life Diagon Alley from the Harry Potter books (another is the busier Cecil Court around the corner), Goodwin’s Court had been on our list of places to check out for some time.

-There’s no point in pretending I’m not a massive Harry Potter fan – I write about it enough that we all know I am… not to mention a huge history geek.
-So of course I was going to seize the opportunity to see Goodwin’s Court IRL.
+There’s no point in pretending we’re not a massive Harry Potter fan – we write about it enough that we all know we are… not to mention huge history geeks.
+So of course we were going to seize the opportunity to see Goodwin’s Court IRL.

 It would be a mistake for you to think that the Harry Potter connection is the sum total of the appeal though: the neat terrace of houses are fronted by bulging wooden bays, the court itself still lit by gaslamp – it’s one of the city’s hidden gems.

 Goodwin’s Court first appears in the Survey of London in 1690 and it’s thought that the houses dotted along the court date back to that year (though some contest this saying they’re more likely to have been built in later years).